AndrewIGD/Metatanks/README.md

 **Player 1**

+**!!!When pressing play you enter a dark scene.
+That is the selection scene.
+Simply press the join button and you are good to go.**

 **(Menu)**

 AD - Component Selection

-F - Select Component
+F - Select Component / Join

-Q - Deselect Component
+Q - Deselect Component / Exit

 T - Start game